 Why does enameled cast iron stain?

-The enamel surface of enameled cast iron wears and dulls with use over time, especially with frequent use of dishwasher, abrasive cleaners, and metal utensils.
+The enamel cooking surface of enameled cast iron wears and dulls with use over time, especially with frequent use of dishwasher, abrasive cleaners, and metal utensils.
 The surface becomes porous.

 Let’s look at ways you can fix stained enamelled cast iron...

 Vinegar will make the product shine but it may not remove persistent staining.

 For scratchless cleaning

 Using Bar Keepers Friend for enamel cast iron cookware

-It’s always best to refer to manufacturers care instructions, especially for warranty reasons.
+On cleaning enameled cast iron cookware, it’s always best to refer to manufacturers care instructions, especially for warranty reasons.
 Lodge, one of the popular cast iron cookware brands in the US, say to avoid using citrus or citrus-based cleaners.

 Lodge recommends it’s own cleaner kit for removing stains from its enameled cast iron cookware.